9 Meaningful Ways to Spend Time with Your Teenage Daughter

 Container gardens are an easy way to start if neither of you have tried it before.
 Flowers, herbs, and succulents are all great choices for beginners.
 (Plus, who doesn’t love having fresh flowers and herbs on hand?)

-Want to help your daughter become a confident and successful woman?
+Want to help your daughter with her confidence?

 5. Exercise together

 Exercise is another great way to spend time with your teenage daughter.
 For one, it models healthy habits.
 It’s also great for stress (if you know anyone who experiences such things) and is scientifically shown to increase happiness.
 Who doesn’t want to get on board with some of that?
 Make your daughter your running buddy, try hitting the gym together before dinner, or sign up for some yoga classes together.

 Make it memorable: Try something totally out of the box.
 Learn to surf.
 Take fencing lessons.
 Or do some good by training together for a charity 5K.